d-negatu/vibetune/README.md

 ----
-Vibetune is a locally hosted, cross-platform application that builds on the Spotify API and turns music into a more social experience.
-This prototype supports droping vibe posts, managing playlists and matchmaking based on shared music tastes.
+Vibetune is a locally hosted, cross-platform application that builds on the Spotify API to make music a social experience.
+This prototype supports track search, music playback, vibe-based matching, real-time chats, playlist managment and Spotify OAuth authentication.

-Whether you're building the perfect playlist, exploring new genres, or just sharing your vibe with friends, Vibetune makes music more engaging and fun.

 ---